 Breakthrough improvement: A dynamic, decisive movement to a new, higher level of performance.

 BS 7799: A standard written by British commerce, government and industry stakeholders to address information security management issues, including fraud, industrial espionage and physical disaster.
-Might become an International Organization for Standardization standard.
+Today, there are three parts to the standard.
+Part one became ISO/IEC 17799, Information technology—Code of practice for information security management.
+BS 7799 Part 2 focuses on information security management systems.
+BS 7799 Part 3 covers risk analysis and management.

 Business process reengineering (BPR): The concentration on improving business processes to deliver outputs that will achieve results meeting the firm’s objectives, priorities and mission.